whogotpwned/DevContainer/README.md

 ## Prerequisites

 - Docker or a Docker-compatible container runtime
-- For local builds: Docker Buildx (included with Docker Desktop)
+- For local multi-arch builds: Docker Buildx (included with Docker Desktop)

 ## Building Locally